kieran-mackle/AutoTrader/content/_posts/2025-12-06-comparing-strengths.md

+Describe which currencies will be looked at

+You could take a look at the indices, but this gives a single metric to strength.

 # Relative Strength Index
 The Relative Strenght Index (RSI) is an oscillator used to reflect the strength of an instrument, relative to